gdx5249/MCA-2024/README.md

 # Welcome to my portfolio!
-All of my files except my images are uploaded via Google Drive, so if you can't open them, you might need to log into your Google account to see them!
+Some of images are uploaded by postimage!
 # Week 1 lab
 ## Task 1._"Live Music Archive"_😃